 If you know the goals of your customers – you know your own goals.
 Well, every piece of end-user documentation, a user guide, in particular, has its purpose.
 It has been created to satisfy somebody’s needs and no surprise that readers look for the answers in it.
 As a writer, you have to ensure you know who your readers are and whether you answered their questions.

 2. You will know how to present and frame the information

 Remember, approaches vary from one group of users to another.
 While beginners find it easier to comprehend if there are visuals such as screenshots, advanced users, in turn, will appreciate if you include more thorough information on a product.

 Besides, knowing your target audience will dictate the vocabulary of the documentation.
-Such characteristics as awareness level of the product, users’ age, occupation can differ from one to another, and accordingly – the words you need to use have to be relevant to the main audience.
+Such characteristics as the awareness level of the product, users’ age, the occupation can differ from one to another, and accordingly – the words you need to use have to be relevant to the main audience.